FAR FROM TIMID'S MAGAZINE FOR BRAND, TECH, ART, DESIGN, AND

 For Heineken, brand trust is about more than embodying the values of their brand in hyperbolic campaigns that align with their Green Triangle (category, generation, zeitgeist) like The Closer, they earn trust through tangible and accountable activations that improve the lives of the communities they serve.
 They live their Brew a Better World brand promise in places like Brazil where they make beer using a green thermal energy, and marketed this innovation by teasing a new ingredient to their beer: green energy.

-Building brand trust, or as I like to call it, Brand Lust, is about connecting to the values of your customers and employees.
+Building brand trust is about connecting to the values of your customers and employees.
 People fall in love with brands that strive to connect to human values–not topics– like the environment, career, fun, romance, personal growth, money/price, health, friends and family–through action.
 Why can’t we just make a good product and deliver a great service, you ask?
 Why do we have to care about what our customers and employees care about, you wonder?

 Because, according to Edelman’s brand trust barometer, business is more trusted than government in 18 of 27 countries.1 and 80 percent of the public want brands to not only ‘solve my problems’, but to ‘solve society’s problems’2.